Gallery-of-Kaeon/Kaeon-JS/README.md

 It is inconsistent and heavily dependent upon other technologies.
 For these reasons it is rarely taught in required college computer science classes, usually being reserved for electives.
-Many developers don't learn it at all util they do web development for the first time.
+Many developers don't learn it at all until they do web development for the first time.
 Currently,
 Python is the typical choice for first time coders.